 Undergraduate Cost and Financial Aid, 2016-2017Tuition and fees based on 15 credit hours (not including program-specific fees)

 - We keep our students happy: We score at least 5% higher than the national average in student satisfaction according to the latest Noel-Levitz Student Satisfaction Survey.

-- Where American industry meets Midwestern wildlife: We have over 70 acres of preserved natural areas in our own backyard, and we’re not even 2 miles away from the Ford Motor Co.’s world headquarters.
+- Where American industry meets Midwestern wildlife: We manage nearly 300 acres of preserved natural areas in our own backyard, and we’re not even 2 miles away from the Ford Motor Co.’s world headquarters.